 GREEN USE OF FURNITURE

-* Donate unwanted furniture instead of landfilling.
+- Donate unwanted furniture instead of landfilling.

-* More and more companies manufacture sustainable, eco-friendly furniture.
+- More and more companies manufacture sustainable, eco-friendly furniture.

-* Look for wood with Forest Stewardship Council (FSC) certification.
+- Look for wood with Forest Stewardship Council (FSC) certification.

-* Bamboo and rattan furniture gaining popularity; rattan not considered sustainable.
+- Bamboo and rattan furniture gaining popularity; rattan not considered sustainable.

-* Eco-friendly building materials available for construction and remodeling.
+- Eco-friendly building materials available for construction and remodeling.

 PURCHASING A HOME

-* Also applies to purchasing pre-owned vehicles.
+- The "Ultimate Reduce/Re-use" also applies to pre-owned vehicles.

 FOR MORE INFORMATION: